zeitgeistpm/documentation/docs/learn/using-zeitgeist-markets.md

   is unreserved upon the market's resolution if the oracle provided an honest report, confirmed as true by dispute or undisputed.
-If the oracle failed to provide a report or if it submitted a false report that was later disputed, the bond is transferred to the disputant or the outsider resp. (see below).
+If the oracle failed to provide a report or if it submitted a false report that was later disputed, the bond is transferred to the disputant or the outsider, resp. (see below).

 - The _outsider bond_ is reserved by a user, referred to as the _outsider_, if they submit a report after the oracle failed to do so within the report period